Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-04-RoleAssignment-UUID-Generation.md

 **Pro**: Ease of use

-**Con**: Users will have to manage the AzureName by themselves while exporting/importing
+**Con**: Users will have to manage the AzureName by themselves while exporting/importing **Con**: Pushes a crucial part of the resource definition into an annotation; the spec is no longer a complete definition of the resource.
+**Con**: Annotations are far more easily modified by other tooling, which may have unexpected flow on effects.

 ### Option 3: Using subscription ID as seed